‘The Mist’ Trailer Arrives – How Is It Different From The Stephen King Story?

 Sex sells and Christian feels that adding more sex to the story will create a wider base of dark story arcs to draw from in his series.

-Among the saucier story arcs planned for season 1 of The Mist is Eve Copeland (Alyssa Sutherland), a local schoolteacher with a sordid past.
+Among the saucier story arcs planned for Season 1 of The Mist is Eve Copeland (Alyssa Sutherland), a local schoolteacher with a sordid past.
 She has been the source of much gossip in the small town, stemming from her sex education lessons, as much as from her wild past.

 Christian suggests Kevin (Morgan Spector), Eve’s husband, will be drawn into a compelling conflict, when his beliefs are questioned in light of his wife’s past.